BhaskarDasari/Whisperwynd-Story-Generator/README.md

 ## Future Work

+- Sentiment Analysis by using AI to detect the tone and emotions in the story, giving users feedback on how their writing feels (e.g., happy, sad, exciting).
 - Using Azure database for managing all the world data, which we do with sharepoint currently
 - Implement story-to-PDF conversion for offline sharing.
 - Integrate Copilot agent with Azure DevOps for seemless deployments.